AnyChart/docs.anychart.com/Maps/Labels.md

 ]);
 ```

-Note that the map's or series' overlapping mode set through the {api:anychart.core.map.series.Choropleth#overlapMode}overlapMode(){api} method has the highest priority, so even if some of the labels have the highest labelrank, but overlapping is forbidden for their series or the whole map, those labels will not be displayed.
+Note that the map's or series' overlapping mode set through the {api:anychart.core.map.series.Choropleth#overlapMode}overlapMode(){api} method has the highest priority, so even if some of the labels have the highest labelrank, but overlapping is forbidden for this series or the whole map, those labels will not be displayed.
 The similar situation is for the opposite case: if your series has overlapping allowed, setting labelranks will have no sense as all labels will be displayed anyway.

 {sample}Maps\_Labels\_06{sample}

-You can see that the label of Virginia is still displayed despite we have set the lower labelrank for it than West Virginia has.
+You can see that the label of Virginia is still displayed despite it has the lower labelrank set than West Virginia has.
 It is easily explained by the fact that the overlappping mode is turned off for the Border States series, which West Virginia belongs to.
 Also, you could have noticed that Wisconsin state label is now displayed while the label of Michigan became hidden.
 The labels of Maryland and Delaware are both shown despite they've got different labelranks - it means that the overlapping is allowed for the series those states belong to.
 That's how the labelranks work.

 ## Positioning

 It's quite important where to place labels in the map.
 They are displayed in the center of a region by default, but sometimes it might be necessary to set the different placement for some of the labels.
 For example, if one of the sides of region is longer than the opposite one, it may lead to a situation when only a part of a label is displayed inside a region, and the other part is shown on the other region's territory or outside of a map.

-We can adjust positioning of the labels inside the regions or outside, depends on regions' sizes and our preferences.
+It's possible to adjust positioning of the labels inside the regions or outside, depends on regions' sizes and our preferences.
 Also positioning can be a great help when it's necessary to avoid allowing overlap, but to show as many labels as possible.

 ### Inside